-COPA is an all-in-one data management solution designed for multiple program types and funding sources.
+COPA is an all-in-one data management solution designed for Head Start, Early Childhood Education, and CAP programs with multiple funding sources.

 COPA offers tools for agencies running multiple programs to see a panoramic view of performance and report outcomes within one robust system.